playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/debugging.md

 On Android, it is possible to connect to the mobile Chrome browser via the desktop Chrome browser devtools and USB cable.
 [Google Developer documentation][7] has the detailed steps for the setup.

-iOS debugging requires access to a Mac and [BrowserStack has outlined the steps][8] needed to enable developer options to start debugging.
+iOS debugging requires access to a Mac and [Apple has outlined the steps][8] needed to enable developer options to start debugging.

 In the situation where either it's not possible to connect to the web view directly from Chrome or Safari (e.g. a web view in another app) or don't have access to a Mac, the following libraries and services can help and are simple to add to projects: